 Yield

-The grain yield, straw yield, biological yield and harvest index of finger millet was significantly influenced by different treatments.
-Treatment, 75 % RDF + 25 % RDN through poultry manure, recorded significantly higher grain yield (12.56 q ha-1), straw yield (25.28 q ha-1) and biological yield (37.84 q ha-1) over rest of the treatments and was on par with treatment 50 % RDF and 50 % RDN through poultry manure and RDF.
-While lowest seed yield (5.66 q ha-1), straw yield (11 q ha-1), and biological yield (16.66 q ha-1) at harvest was observed under treatment absolute control.
+The grain yield, straw yield, biological yield and harvest index of finger millet were significantly influenced by different treatments.
+Treatment, 75 % RDF + 25 % RDN through poultry manure, recorded significantly higher grain yield (12.56 q ha-1), straw yield (25.28 q ha-1) and biological yield (37.84 q ha-1) over the rest of the treatments and was on par with treatment 50 % RDF and 50 % RDN through poultry manure and RDF.
+While the lowest seed yield (5.66 q ha-1), straw yield (11 q ha-1), and biological yield (16.66 q ha-1) at harvest were observed under treatment absolute control.

-Higher grain yield due to combined application of inorganic fertilizers and organic manures might have attributed to sustained nutrient supply and as a result of better utilization of applied nutrients through improved micro-environmental conditions, especially the activities of soil micro-organisms involved in nutrient transformation and fixation.
+Higher grain yield due to the combined application of inorganic fertilizers and organic manures might have been attributed to sustained nutrient supply and, as a result of better utilisation of applied nutrients through improved micro-environmental conditions, especially the activities of soil micro-organisms involved in nutrient transformation and fixation.
 The increased dry matter production in plants may have enhanced the growth and yield characteristics when using the optimum amount of fertilizers and integrated nutrient management treatments, leading to higher finger millet stover yields.
-These findings are in agreement with those obtained by, Cheema et al., (2010), Khandelwal et al., (2017), Marwein et al., (2019), Amarghade and Singh (2021), Ledhan et al., (2021) and Kumari et al., (2025).
+These findings are in agreement with those obtained by Cheema et al., (2010), Khandelwal et al., (2017), Marwein et al., (2019), Amarghade and Singh (2021), Ledhan et al., (2021) and Kumari et al., (2025).

 Table 3.
 Grain yield, straw yield, biological yield and harvest index of finger millet as influenced by different treatments